KhalidMh/financial-system-crud-app/README.md

 ### Running PHP Built-in Server (for development only)

-If you're not using Docker, you can use PHP's built-in server for development:
+If you're not using Docker or XAMPP, you can use PHP's built-in server for development:

 ```bash
 cd public